Most people haven’t heard of Landåsbygda, and that’s okay. It’s a little Norwegian paradise about a 20-minute drive from Gjøvik and the Mjøsa.

 A relatively flat forestry road goes right around the lake’s southern border connecting back to the main Fv 132 road (also known as Landåsvegen and Sevalvegen) which takes you in and out of Landåsbygda.
 The route around the lake totals a distance of approximately nine kilometres (if you use our home as both start and finish).

-The forestry road hooks up with one of Landåsbygda’s best kept secrets: Den Gamle Ridevegen, the old riding trail which has been used for over 1,000-years.
+The forestry road hooks up with one of Landåsbygda’s best kept secrets: Den Gamle Ridevegen, the old riding trail which has been in use for over 1,000-years.
 It connects Landåsbygda with the nearby village of Fluberg down at Randsfjorden.
 Runners, hikers and horse riders alike can enjoy 25 kilometres of trail offering amazing views of Randsfjorden, the Dokka delta and wetlands reserve.

 As for some of the other places in and around Landåsbygda, Brennodden is what you’d call the local ‘meeting place’.
 Situated down at the lake’s edge, next to the fishing pier, it has a large grassy area where several social events organised by the Landåsbygda Velforening (local community association), such as the St Hans bonfire on the 23rd of June, take place every year.